Ximena Ríos

-Ximena Elizabeth Rios Zarate (born 26 July 2001) is a Mexican professional football left-back who currently plays for Querétaro F.C. of the Liga MX Femenil.
+Ximena Elizabeth Rios Zarate (born 26 July 2001) is a Mexican professional football left-back who currently plays for Cruz Azul of the Liga MX Femenil.

 Club career

 Club América Femenil

 A native of Tuxtla Gutiérrez, Ríos began playing for Club América Femenil's senior side in the Apertura 2017 tournament, making her debut against Club Tijuana in July 2017.
 Manager Leonardo Cuéllar integrated her into the first team during the Apertura 2018 tournament, as América would finish as champions.
 Ríos was included in the Liga MX ideal eleven for the second round of the Clausura 2020 tournament.

 International career

-Mexico U-17 women's national football team

-On June 12, 2018, Mexico U-17 women's national football team finished as Runners-up at the 2018 CONCACAF Women's U-17 Championship.
+On June 12, 2018, Mexico women's national under-17 football team finished as Runners-up at the 2018 CONCACAF Women's U-17 Championship.

-On December 1, 2018, Mexico U-17 women's national football team finished as Runners-up at the 2018 FIFA U-17 Women's World Cup.
+On December 1, 2018, Mexico women's national under-17 football team finished as Runners-up at the 2018 FIFA U-17 Women's World Cup.